How to Nail Your Wedding Vows (& Your Wedding Film)

 Make A Date Out Of It

-You are probably crazy busy & stressed out of your mind in the lead up to your wedding.
-Not only that but your every conversation or activity is centered around wedding planning.
+No doubt you have been crazy busy in the lead up to your wedding.
+Not only that, but every conversation or activity is likely centered around wedding planning.
 This is your new normal.
 You might not even remember life before wedding planning at this point.

-This can typically lead to a little writers block in the vows department.
-So put aside a night to sit down together, have a glass of wine & start going through your old photos.
-Reminisce all the fond memories that pop up along the way.
+This can typically lead to a little writers block.
+Put aside a night to sit down together, start going through your old photos & reminisce all the fond memories that pop up along the way.
 Write down all your hopes & dreams for your future as a couple.

-Once you have those creative juices flowing, you will be in a good place to start putting your vows together separately.
+Once you get in the flow, you will both be in a good place to start writing your vows.

 What Is Legally Required?

 The legal wording of the ceremony is as follows –

 “I ask the people here present to witness that I, (name) take you (name) to be my lawful wedded wife/husband”;

 Once you have this part out of the way it’s up to you both to decide the rest of your vows.
 This is sometimes where you might hit a road block.
 You can literally say anything… so what is good/right/normal?